 Strake Jesuit Students

-Summer School will be offered at Strake Jesuit for students who need to obtain credit for a failed course or for those who would like to improve their understanding of a subject and thereby try to raise their grade.
-Strake Jesuit students will only be allowed to register for courses they completed during the 2018-19 school year.
-Incoming Freshmen can register only for Pre-Freshmen courses.
+Summer School will be offered for Strake Jesuit students who need to obtain credit for a failed course or for those who would like to improve their understanding of a subject and thereby try to raise their grade.
+Strake Jesuit students will be allowed to register only for courses they completed during the 2019-2020 school year.
+Incoming freshmen can register only for Pre-Freshman courses.

-All non-Jesuit students must have written permission from their school in order to attend Strake Jesuit's Summer School.
+All non-Jesuit students must have written permission from their school in order to attend Strake Jesuit's Summer School, to include that the school knows that classes will be conducted online this summer.
 Schools will be contacted to confirm each summer course is replacing the grade from a previously completed course.

 $500 per full-session course (4 weeks)